Updated: Jul 10

 Very often the chronic emotional suffering we feel due to the loss of something we or someone we loved can be so overwhelming.

 The pain of grief can affect us in so many different ways.
-It can take away our joy for a long period of time, even indefinitely if we allow it to.
+It can take away our joy for a long period of time, even indefinitely but only if we allow it to.
+I like it to fighting a war in another one of my blogs as it's a extremely difficult road to travel for many.

-We may experience profound sadness, guilt, shame, severe anger and even temporary loss of control.
-Grief is associated with a death of a loved one and this is perhaps the most intense kind of grief but any loss can also cause grief such as a house move, car, divorce, losing a job, a miscarriage, a serious illness, losing a goal, dream or a friend.
+We may experience profound, deep sadness, guilt, shame, severe anger, regret and even temporary loss of control.
+Grief is associated with a death of a loved one and this is perhaps the most intense kind of grief but any loss can also cause grief such as a house move, car, divorce, losing a job, career, a miscarriage, a serious illness, losing a goal, dream, pet or a friend.

 Despite grief being a natural process with many different feelings, many of us were told growing up that we shouldn't cry, be strong enough to overcome our feelings and act like we are okay even if we are not.